SamAthanas/user-rbac/README.md

 - **YAML-Based Configuration**: Ability to define access control rules in a YAML file.
 - **Modernized Frontend for Configuration**: Alternatively use the admin frontend to configure the access control rules.
 - **Domain and Entity Level Control**: Restrict access at both domain and entity levels.
-- **Action/Service call Control**: Restrict actions on specific domains or entities, or restrict all actions tied to an entity .
+- **Action/Service call Control**: Restrict actions on specific domains or entities, or restrict all actions tied to an entity.
+- **Allow All and Deny All settings supported**: Configure roles to allow everything, with specific blocked entities or block everything, with specific allowed entities.
 - **Frontend Blocking**: Remove blocked entities from the native HA quickbar
 - **Dynamic Configuration**: Reload configuration without restarting Home Assistant
 - **Notifications+Events**: Persistant notifications and events are sent when system denies action call.